The Trust aims to provide an open place where the public can enjoy quiet, peaceful pursuits in a rural environment.

 As a charity, the Trust comprises Trustees or ‘Directors’ appointed by the Broads Authority, Crown Point estate and the local authorities to oversee the way in which the park is run.
 The Trust’s main source of income is from car parking and access to the park is free.

-The current chairman is Mr Martin Shaw OBE and the other Trustees are Mr R Bennett (Vice Chairman), Mr R Hutton, Mr M Falcon, Mr J Colman, Mr M Bradbury, Mr V Thomson, Mr J Ash and Mr B Keith.
+The interim chairman is Mr Rob Bennett and the other Trustees are Mr R Hutton, Mr M Falcon, Mr J Colman, Mr M Bradbury, Mr K Allen, Mr J Ash and Mr B Keith.

 Whitlingham Charitable Trust is a registered charity and subject to charity law.
 In particular it is regulated by the Charity Commission and subject to their guidance.
 The Whitlingham Charitable Trust is also subject to its own constitution, namely its Memorandum and Articles of Association, which are approved by the Charity Commission.